floledermann/another-dimension/README.md

 **another-dimension** helps to convert between various units of length, with a focus on units used for screen presentation (physical screen Pixels) and visual acuity experiments (arcminutes, arcseconds).

+Why did I create another unit conversion utility?

+- Lightweight, only supporting length units.
+If you are looking for general conversion of various units, consider [js-quantities](https://www.npmjs.com/package/js-quantities), [convert-units](https://www.npmjs.com/package/convert-units), [convert](https://www.npmjs.com/package/convert) or others.
+- Global configuration of *pixel density* and *viewing distance* for accurate conversion from/to screen pixels and angular length units, as often needed for perceptual experiments and user studies.
+- Support for [angular length units](https://en.wikipedia.org/wiki/Angular_distance) (degrees, arcminutes and arcseconds) which involve trigonometric functions and configurable viewing distance for accurate conversion to absolute length units.

+**`another-dimension`** was created as part of the [stimsrv](https://github.com/floledermann/stimsrv) project to support accurate specification of dimensions for psychophysical experiments.

 ## Installation & Import

 ### Node.js